POeticPotatoes/Truffle/README.md

 * `DataCollector` is a static class that provides methods to collect values from an SQL query into  `object[]` and `Dictionary` formats
 * `SqlObject` is an abstract class that represents a model of an entry in a sql table, and classes that extend it may be instantiated with a `DatabaseConnector`. `SqlObject` maps values to properties with the use of attributes `Column`, `Table` and `Id` as flags
 * `DataValidatorAttribute` and `DataCleanerAttribute` are attributes that can be additionally used by `SqlObject` to provide data conversions and validations
 * `PartialSqlObject` is an extension of `SqlObject` that retrieves column values even if their corresponding properties are not present in the model.
-This is useful for large tables with many columns that may need to be returned but not read
+This is useful for large tables with many columns.
+* `GenericSqlObject` is a further extension of `PartialSqlObject` that removes the need for class extension or definition before it is used.
+This is useful for tables with unknown names or columns.
 * `SqlEditor` is an abstract class that provides methods to collect parameters into a `Dictionary` to perform subsequent SQL queries
 * `SqlInserter`, `SqlUpdater` and `SqlSelector` are all classes used for table modification that extend the `SqlEditor` class and respectively provide methods to insert update, and select data in an SQL table.